pierrecochet/DeployToAzure1/README.md

 ## Simple website

-Simple is just a website where you can find a compilation of simple stuff in order to provide an example of website developped MEAN.
+Simple is just a website where you can find a compilation of simple stuff in order to provide an example of website developped with MEAN.

 ### Installing